 Day 2: Red Lodge & Beartooth Highway

-Wake up early and grab some homemade comfort grub at the Sassy Biscuit.
-From a refined spin on biscuits and gravy to a southern-style shrimp and grits, the food here will leave you ready to take on the day’s adventure.
+On your second day in Eastern Montana, wake up early and grab some homemade comfort grub at the Sassy Biscuit.
+From a refined spin on biscuits and gravy to a southern-style shrimp and grits, the food here will leave you ready to take on the day’s adventure!

 After fueling up, it’s time to hit the road for the hour and a half drive to Red Lodge, a small town at the foot of the Beartooth Mountains, one of Montana’s highest peaks.
 This town is known for its friendly laid-back locals, beautiful scenery, and endless opportunities for outdoor recreation.

-Beartooth Highway generally opens on Memorial Day weekend in May but because of large snowfall the previous winter, the road was closed for another week until after our visit.
+Beartooth Highway generally opens on Memorial Day weekend in May but because of large snowfall the previous winter, the road was closed for another week when we visited.
 We parked at the top of the pass and walked around for a bit before heading back to Red Lodge.

 If you’re lucky enough to visit when the entire highway is open, keep driving!
-The road on the other side of the pass is dotted with alpine lakes and a ton of hiking trails and you could easily spend an entire day gawking at the views.
+The road on the other side of the pass is dotted with alpine lakes and a ton of hiking trails.
+You could easily spend an entire day gawking at the views and exploring the area.

-For you skiers, the Beartooth Highway is home to the only summer-only ski area in the country – Beartooth Basin!
+For you skiers, the Beartooth Highway is also home to the only summer-only ski area in the country – Beartooth Basin.